Skip to main content

 Choosing the Right Type

-Use Contacts for everyone.
+• Start with contacts.
 Every person you communicate with should be a contact.
+ShingleAI creates these automatically from email senders.

-Use Customers for buyers.
-When someone makes a purchase or becomes a client, create a customer record.
+• Add customer records for buyers.
+When someone makes a purchase or becomes a client, create a customer record to track the financial relationship.